AnyChart/docs.anychart.com/Basic_Charts/Marker_Chart.md

 To create a Marker series explicitly, call the {api:anychart.charts.Cartesian#marker}marker(){api} method.

-In the following sample, we DO NOT not create a [Scatter Marker Chart](Scatter/Marker_Chart), we create a basic categorized Marker chart:
+In the following sample, we DO NOT create a [Scatter Marker Chart](Scatter/Marker_Chart), we create a basic categorized Marker chart:

 ```
 // create a categorized chart